Austin Johnson (defensive lineman): New York Giants

 On March 30, 2020, Johnson was signed by the New York Giants.

 In Week 4 against the Los Angeles Rams, Johnson recorded his first sack and forced fumble as a Giant during the 17–9 loss.

 On March 17, 2021, Johnson re-signed with the Giants.
 He started all 17 games, recording a career-high 72 tackles and 3.5 sacks.

 Los Angeles Chargers

 On March 16, 2022, Johnson signed a two-year, $14 million contract with the Los Angeles Chargers.
-He suffered a knee injury in Week 9 and was placed on injured reserve on November 9, 2022.
+He suffered a knee injury in Week 9 and was placed on injured reserve on November 9.

+Johnson started all 17 games in 2023, recording 46 tackles, two passes defensed, and a forced fumble.

+Buffalo Bills

+On March 28, 2024, Johnson signed a one-year contract with the Buffalo Bills.
+Johnson recorded his first NFL interception on October 27, 2024, catching a deflected Geno Smith of the Seattle Seahawks pass.
+It was Johnson's first ever interception at any level.

+Jacksonville Jaguars

+On August 4, 2025, the Jacksonville Jaguars signed Johnson.